xUansen/SFT/README.md

 # Project Details
 The client and server have RSA keys (using 2048 bit modulus) that will be used in this process.
 A command line argument given to the server will indicate if the file is replaced.
+After receiving the message from client, the server will write the message to *receivedMsg* the current directory .
+Depending on mode, server will either use the received file or use *fakefile* to perform decryption and verification.

 ## RSA Key Generation
 The 2048 bit RSA key pair are generated before running the client and server application, by issuing the following command.